 This lovely series saw Brother Cadfael, a Benedictine monk and herbalist of Shrewsbury Abbey, solving mysteries and helping the folk of medieval Shrewsbury.

-Ellis Peters (a pen name of Edith Pargeter) wrote 20 novels and a collection of short stories featuring Cadfael.
-He was also brought to television in a series with Derek Jacobi as Cadfael in the 1990s.
+Ellis Peters (a pen name of Edith Pargeter) wrote 20 novels and a collection of short stories featuring Cadfael, who was also brought to television in a series with Derek Jacobi in the title role in the 1990s.

 Location